Worst Home Warranty Companies and Scams

 How to protect yourself from home warranty scams

 “Be wary of high-pressure sales tactics, unusually low prices and promises that seem too good to be true,” Amishav said.
-“Finally, understand the cancellation policy before signing anything and trust your instincts — if something feels off, continue your search.”
+He also emphasized understanding the cancellation policy before signing anything.
+Put simply: Trust your instincts, and if something feels off, continue your search.

 Start by contacting your bank or credit card company to dispute any charges.
 Then, report it to the Federal Trade Commission (FTC), your state attorney general and the Better Business Bureau (BBB).
 Consider consulting a consumer protection attorney if you lost a significant amount of money and need legal assistance.